Wildfires threaten homes in northern Rockies, eastern Cascades

 Columns of smoke towered over Jackson, where an annual fall arts festival that draws artists and collectors from around the world was in full swing on Monday.

-The so-called Sawtooth Fire has consumed some 1,300 acres (530 hectares) of mountainous pine woodlands and grasses since it erupted on Aug.
-30, fire information officer Chris Fox said.
+The so-called Sawtooth Fire has consumed some 1,300 acres of mountainous pine woodlands and grasses since it erupted on August 30, fire information officer Chris Fox said.

-The Mustang Complex Fire has devoured at least 280,000 acres (113,000 hectares) of pine forests since it grew from several separate lightning-sparked blazes in late July in remote stretches of the Salmon-Challis National Forest.
+The Mustang Complex Fire has devoured at least 280,000 acres of pine forests since it grew from several separate lightning-sparked blazes in late July in remote stretches of the Salmon-Challis National Forest.

 Although flames advanced to within a few miles of populated areas there on Monday, no structures were reported lost so far.